Skip to main content

 "PLAYING ABOVE YOUR LEVEL"

 Once, after accompanying a youth choir, someone suggested to me that I was trying to play above my level.
 This upset me so much.
 It hadn't been a difficult piece of music.
 I'd sight-read it pretty well the first time I'd ever seen it.
 But the polite suggestion hurt because it wasn't the first time I'd heard it.
+The truth is that I play so badly when I have an audience that I sound like a beginner trying to play intermediate-level stuff.

 One of my past piano teachers would have performance classes with other teachers in town, and I got the same suggestion from another teacher at one of those.
 I don't remember what I was playing, but it was something I could play beautifully at home, and even in my lessons.
 But I froze and crashed at the recital, and this piano teacher suggested to both me and my teacher that perhaps I wasn't ready for such difficult repertoire.